 Thousands of pets go missing every year.
-It is vitally important to microchip your pet to protect them and help safeguard against losing them forever.
+Microchipping your pet provides protection and helps safeguard against losing them forever.

 Pets can go missing for many reasons and it is very upsetting for the whole family when it happens.
 The good news is over 80 percent of microchipped animals are successfully reunited with their owners.